- Harvey and Rabbit

 Watch On Demand

-This free, half day’s training workshop, on Thursday 23 May and Thursday 4 July, is designed to give new starters to the business an overview of what television has to offer advertisers.
+This free, half day’s training workshop is designed to give new starters to the business an overview of what television has to offer advertisers.
 It is primarily aimed at trainee media planners and buyers or junior marketing personnel.
 The course looks at the many and varied strengths of television as a communications vehicle and examines the different roles that TV can play.
 It also covers how to plan a TV campaign, how to go about buying TV and how TV is traded.
 You can find out what subjects we’ll be covering and how to reserve a seat right here.

 Aimed at people who have been in the media industry for a few years, this free half-day workshop will explore how TV plans are put together.
 If you’ve ever wondered what it means to maximise your Adstock, or would like to know more about how Touchpoints can inform your channel choice, then this could be just the thing for you.
 Click here to find out more details and how to book your free place.
 This event is now fully booked.